apache/pulsar/site2/README.md

 `<category>` is the category within the sidebar that this file belongs to, while `<page-name>` is the string to name the file within this category.

-There isn't any constraints on how files are named.
-It is just a naming convention for better maintenance.

-#### Document

-##### Markdown Headers
+### Markdown Headers

 All the documents are usual Markdown files.
 However you need to add some Docusaurus-specific fields in Markdown headers in order to link them correctly to the [Sidebar](#sidebar) and [Navigation Bar](#navigation).

 `id`: A unique document ID.
 If this field is not specified, the document ID defaults to its file name (without the extension).